 |Monthly Tech-Tip |

-These are GA6-C Alberta Slip floating blue, AMACO Potter's Choice PC-20 Blue Rutile, GR6-M Ravenscrag floating blue.
+These are GA6-C Alberta Slip floating blue (left), AMACO Potter's Choice PC-20 Blue Rutile (center), GR6-M Ravenscrag floating blue (right).
 The clay is M390.
 The firing is cone 6, the schedule is C6DHSC (drop-and-hold, slow cool).
-The inside is GA6-B. The two on the left develop the blue color because of the slow-cool, the one on the right works on fast-cool because it contains cobalt (although it will fire somewhat more mottled).
-The centre one is a bottled commercial product, it was painted on in three coats.
-The result is quite compelling, this is a good place to start if you want the rutile-blue effect.
+All of these recipes are descendants and improvements of the 50-year-old original G2826R floating blue.
+The inside glaze on these mugs is GA6-B. The two on the left develop the blue color because of the slow cool, the one on the right works on fast-cool because it contains cobalt (although it will fire somewhat more mottled).
 Remember, these work best on dark-burning bodies.

 The body is red-burning Plainsman M390.
-The firing was dropped and soaked at 2100F for 30 minutes and then dropping at 300F/hr to 1400F.
-This really helps to produce a dazzling defect free surface.
-These are, of course, mix-your-own recipes and the pieces were dipped to get perfectly even coverage.
+The firing was dropped and soaked at 2100F for 30 minutes and then dropped at 300F/hr to 1400F.
+This really helps to produce a dazzling defect-free surface in the GR6-M glaze.
+These are, of course, mix-your-own recipes and the pieces were dipped to get even coverage.

 The insides are GA6-A Alberta Slip cone 6 base.
 Outsides are Ravenscrag Floating Blue GR6-M. The firing was soaked at cone 6, dropped 100F, soaked again for half and hour then cooled at 108F/hr until 1400F.
 The speckles on the porcelain blue glaze are due to agglomerated cobalt oxide (done by mixing cobalt with a little bentonite, drying and pulverizing it into approx 20 mesh size and then adding that to the glaze slurry).